alfi-teachs/CLAUDE-/README.md

 Key Point

 MCP acts like a USB-C port for AI, allowing Claude to securely interact with external tools and data sources.

+## MCP in Context Management

+**MCP (Model Context Protocol)** helps Claude access information from external sources when it needs more context to complete a task.

+Instead of putting all information directly into the prompt, Claude can use MCP to fetch relevant data from tools, files, databases, or applications.

+### Example

+User: "Summarize my project documents."

+Without MCP:

+* You must paste all documents into the prompt.

+With MCP:

+* Claude retrieves the documents through MCP.
+* Reads the required information.
+* Generates the summary.

+### Benefits for Context Management

+* Reduces prompt size
+* Accesses information on demand
+* Keeps context organized
+* Provides up-to-date data

+### Key Point

+MCP helps Claude get the right context from external sources when needed, instead of storing everything in the conversation.